geotrellis/geotrellis.github.com/overviews/tiledrasters.md

 You can think about a tiled raster as a distributed data source, as we cannot assume we can load the entire dataset in memory at any one time.

-At the current stage of development, using tiled rasters in GeoTrellis does unfortunately require specialized data processing and programming.
-One reason this is the case it is far faster to operate on arrays in memory when possible.
+At the current stage of development, using tiled rasters in GeoTrellis requires special case data processing and programming.
+Operations were originally designed to operate on arrays in memory, as this is the fastest access method to raster values.
+Tiled Rasters need to have their data retrieved in a different method.
 As we approach GeoTrellis 1.0, we hope to make the process more transparent for simple models.
 But while there is still much work to be done, there is useful infrastructure in place for developing services that operate on tiled raster sets.
-As this functinality is still a work in progress, I'll mention plans for future development alongside the current functionality.
+As this functionality is still a work in progress, I'll mention plans for future development alongside the current functionality.

 ## The tiled ARG format

-On disk, a tiled ARG is a directory full of individual ARG files (each with their own json metadata) with a single master metadata file.
+On disk, a tiled ARG is a directory full of individual ARG files (each with its own json metadata) with a single master metadata file.
 If a tile is entirely
 NoData (every cell has no value), there will be no data file for that tile.
 In the future, we will support this same functionality for tiles with a single value.
 The filename of each tile has a suffix with the row and column of the tile.
 Each tile has the same width in pixels and the same height in pixels: for example,